Welcome to our fabric glossary.

 A heavy duty plain woven fabric that’s durable, commonly used for making sails, tents and backpacks.
 See all our canvas' here.

-A fine soft wool obtained from the soft fleecy Kashmir goat.
+A fine soft wool obtained from the soft fleecy Cashmere goat.
 Most commonly used in sweaters, shawls, suits, coats, and dresses.
 A luxury fibre with a very soft hand.

 A linen-finished gingham cloth with a white weft and a colour warp, producing a mottled appearance, can be made from cotton, silk, or manufactured fibres, but is most commonly cotton.
 Similar to denim but much lighter weight.
 View all our chambray's here.